mdbellott/WWDC2013/README.md

 It's simple, and even a bit cheesey, but it did help me get to California for an awesome week at WWDC.

-There may be a few typos, the application deadline fell on finals week, and I literally submited my application minutes before the deadline.
+There may be a few typos, the application deadline fell on finals week, and I literally submitted my application minutes before the deadline.

 Some Details